-The example programs show how to make typical measurements using the multiplexers with the HP 44701A Integrating Voltmeter or with the HP 44702A/B High-Speed Voltmeter in System Mode.
+The example programs show how to make typical measurements using the multiplexers with the HP 44701A Integrating Voltmeter or with the HP 44702A/B High-Speed Voltmeter when System Mode multiplexer measurements are used.
 Refer to the HP 3852A Mainframe Configuration and Programming Manual for information on making measurements using an external voltmeter.
 Refer to the HP 44701A or HP 44702A/B configuration and programming manual for details on programming the voltmeter.